khofstadter/bcmi-2-3-nf-sessions-appendix/README.md

 # Supporting Material for Neurofeedback Sessions

-Neurofeddback Sessions is project testing BCMI-2 with two participants.
+Neurofeddback Sessions is a project testing BCMI-2 with two participants.

 The commentary of this project is currently submitted as part of my doctoral thesis.